wp-plugins/comprehensive-google-map-plugin/readme.txt

 * Google-like directions: driving and walking, distance shown in miles or KM, avoid tolls and highways options, direction print functionality
 * Info window can display marker's street view within itself.
 * Plugin is fully documented.
 If help tooltips are not enough, you can always refer to the full documentation about each of the settings
-* Short-code builder available, which integrated with post/page editor.
-In other words, you do not need manually to type the short-code in the editor (But you can if you want to).
+* Shortcode builder available, which integrated with post/page editor.
+In other words, you do not need manually to type the shortcode in the editor, just save the shortcode and it will be available to you (But you can if you want to).
 * The plugin auto generates unique ID for each map.
 In other words - unlimited maps!
 You do not need to specify and maintain unique map
 IDs explicitly when dealing with multiple maps on the same post/page.
 * The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info windows with custom text, traffic/bike lanes and more!